forestgeo/fgeo/README.md

 **fgeo** is pipe-friendly.
 You may not use pipes but often they make code easier to read.

-> Use %\>% to emphasise a sequence of actions, rather than the object
+> Use %\>% to emphasize a sequence of actions, rather than the object
 > that the actions are being performed on.

 – <https://style.tidyverse.org/pipes.html>